 Click Here for tab for Bed of Roses by Bon Jovi

-Time to slow things down a bit with this fantastic ballad from Bon Jovi, we don’t get to reference much music from the 90s, but this track from 1993 is one of the best.
-Bon Jovi wrote it while sitting in his hotel room suffering from a hangover due to having a pretty rowdy time the night before.
+Time to slow things down a bit with this fantastic ballad from Bon Jovi.
+We don’t get to reference much music from the ’90s, but this track from 1993 is one of the best.
+Bon Jovi wrote it while sitting in his hotel room suffering from a hangover due to having a rowdy time the night before.
 It contains some soft lead guitar playing along with some simple power chords.
-The drums are also very light with oftentimes the 1 count not having any accent at all.
+The drums are also very light with the 1 count oftentimes not having any accent at all.

-If you imagine the snare hit as coming in on the second bar of each 3/4 count you’ll soon start to hear an ‘imaginary’ kick drum on the bar beforehand.
-Once you can identify the start of each bar it becomes much easier to sink into the groove which is particularly important for the lead guitar parts where you’ll often be playing over the bar and feeling a little ‘disconnected’ with those 1 counts.
+If you imagine the snare hit as coming in on the second bar of each 3/4 count, you’ll soon start to hear an ‘imaginary’ kick drum on the bar beforehand.
+Once you can identify the start of each bar, it becomes much easier to sink into the groove.
+This is particularly important for lead-guitar parts where you’ll often be playing over the bar and feeling a little ‘disconnected’ with those 1 counts.

 Blackout by Muse